zachraab/elixir-todo/README.md

   * Create/delete to-do lists
   * Update existing to-do lists
+  * Search bar
+  * User and email authentication
+  * Lists are private if created with an account

 ## Future Features

   * Mark item complete
-  * Search bar
-  * User and email authentication
+  * Sharing private lists with other users